GDownes/inspace/README.md

 npm publish
 ```

-Once the package is published it can be installed globally using the following command:
+The npm package can now be installed globally using the following command:
 ```shell
 npm install -g inspace
 ```